NES / Famicom Architecture

 Secrets and limitations

-If you’re thinking that a frame-buffer system with memory allocated to store the full-frame would have been preferable: RAM costs were very high, and the console’s goal was to be affordable.
-Let me now show you why this design proved to be very efficient and flexible.
+If you’re thinking that a frame-buffer system with memory allocated to store the full frame would have been preferable: RAM costs were prohibitively high, and the console’s goal was to be affordable.
+Let me now show you why this design still proved to be both efficient and flexible.

 Multi-Scrolling